deepflowio/docs/translate/translated/07-integration/03-output/01-query/01-sql.md

 SELECT pod FROM `network.1m` WHERE pod_cluster = 'cluster1' AND time > 1234567890 GROUP BY pod
 ```

-Note: Data can only be found in `flow_metrics` if there has been traffic in the pod (and HostNetwork is not used).
+Note: Data can only be found in `flow_metrics` if the pod has had traffic (and is not using HostNetwork).
 After integrating Prometheus or Telegraf data, we can also use the constant metrics in them to assist in obtaining Tag values.
 For example, we can use Prometheus metrics in `ext_metrics` to achieve the above requirement:

 ```SQL
 SELECT pod FROM `prometheus.kube_pod_start_time` WHERE pod_cluster = 'cluster1' GROUP BY pod